ACDR/homebridge-yamaha-avr/README.md

 `homebridge-yamaha-avr` is a Homebridge plugin allowing you to control your AVR & any connected HDMI-CEC controllable devices with the Apple Home app & Control Centre remote!
 It should work with all network accessible receivers.

-The Yamaha AVR will display as a TV Accessory with Power, Input, Volume & Remote Control.
+The Yamaha AVR will display as an Audio Receiver with Power, Input, Volume & Remote Control.

 ## Requirements
 * iOS 12.2 (or later)